teresacho135/react-state-and-props/readme.md

 We will need three functions defined on the `SearchContainer` component to provide necessary behavior to `Search` and `Results`...

 1. `handleSearchInput` for managing changes to the input field
-2. `onSubmitQuery` for switching `hasSearched` so that `Results` are displayed and making an AJAX call for searched TV shows
+2. `onSubmitQuery` for switching `hasSearched` so that `Results` are displayed and preparing for a future AJAX call for searched TV shows

 ## We Do: `onSubmitQuery` (15 minutes / 2:20)

 Let's first illustrate this concept by defining an `onSubmitQuery` method.
 For now, we will focus on switching `hasSearched` from `false` to `true`.
-We will save making the AJAX call for searched TV shows for later.
+We will save making the AJAX call for searched TV shows for another lesson.

 #### In `SearchContainer.js`...